Shanikah-Boyce/Building-a-Virtual-Private-Cloud/README.md

 ### VPC Architecture and Core Networking

-The VPC was deployed in the North Virginia (us-east-1) region using the IPv4 CIDR block 10.0.0.0/16.
+VPC 1 was deployed in the North Virginia (us-east-1) region using the IPv4 CIDR block 10.0.0.0/16.
 It included two subnets: a public subnet (10.0.0.0/24) and a private subnet (10.0.1.0/24).
 These subnets were used to group resources with similar access requirements.

 To enable internet access for resources in the public subnet, the option to auto-assign public IPv4 addresses was enabled.
 This ensures that any EC2 instance launched in the public subnet automatically receives a public IP address, eliminating the need for manual assignment.